 Experienced cybersecurity professionals looking to advance their careers, and new workers hoping to get into the field, can bolster their skill sets and resumes by obtaining certifications offered by various industry groups and IT vendors.
 In another article, Zurier provides details on the top cybersecurity certifications that are available, including what they involve, how much they cost and the jobs they fit.

 Online courses are another avenue for bolstering cybersecurity knowledge and skills.
-A large number of both free and paid courses are available.
-An article by Zurier contains information on useful cybersecurity online courses recommended by a panel of security pros, including courses offered by courseware providers, industry groups, academic institutions and U.S. federal agencies.
+A large number of free and paid courses are available.
+A final article by Zurier contains information on useful cybersecurity online courses recommended by a panel of security pros, including courses offered by courseware providers, industry groups, academic institutions and U.S. federal agencies.